 For many years, LifeWire has offered individual mental health therapy to survivors and their children as part of our advocacy services.
 And starting last year, LifeWire began to offer therapy groups in addition to individual support.

 Mental health therapy groups have also allowed us to expand our reach to more survivors, decreasing the waiting list for Mental Health services.
-LifeWire is organizing additional therapy groups in 2018 to continue to meet the increased need for services in our community.
+LifeWire is organizing additional therapy groups to continue to meet the increased need for services in our community.